President Joyce F. Brown

 Dr. Joyce F. Brown is president of the Fashion Institute of Technology (FIT), a specialized college of art and design, business and technology of the State University of New York (SUNY).
 Appointed in 1998, she is the college’s sixth president.

-At FIT, Dr. Brown has led an ambitious, unprecedented multi-year, multi-million dollar initiative coordinating strategic and investment planning that has transformed the college.
+At FIT, Dr. Brown has led an ambitious, unprecedented multi-year, multi-million-dollar initiative coordinating strategic and investment planning that has transformed the college.
 She has built faculty ranks, increased technology, improved student services, enhanced the campus with new and renovated facilities, and invigorated its culture with ground-breaking initiatives in diversity and sustainability.
 In widely expanding the curriculum, she has added innovative new programs, interdisciplinary minors and raised the profile of the liberal arts.
+In addition, she has raised and garnered $189 million, a combination of private and public funds, to build the first new academic building on campus in 40 years.
+Occupancy for that building is anticipated in 2024.
 FIT serves over 8,000 full and part-time students with a faculty and staff of more than 1,700.
 Dr. Brown is FIT’s first woman and first African-American president.

 Throughout her career, Dr. Brown has been a strong advocate for public higher education and has demonstrated a sophisticated knowledge of the many communities that make up New York.
 She directed numerous special initiatives for CUNY, including the Urban Summit of Big City Mayors, as well as collaborations between the New York City Board of Education and the university which focused on improving academic preparation and retention in the secondary schools.
 In addition, she created and directed programs with the government of South Africa, including the Professional Development Program—an effort inspired by Nelson Mandela—designed to prepare black South Africans for key positions in business and industry.